History of Tajikistan: Kushan Empire (30 BC – 410 AD)

-For another 400 years, until 410 AD, the Kushan Empire was a major power in the region along with the Roman Empire, the Parthian Empire and Han China.
-Notable contact was made with local peoples when the envoys of the Han dynasty journeyed to this area in the 2nd century BC.
-At the end of the Kushan period, the Empire became much smaller and would have to defend itself from the powerful Sassanid Empire that replaced the Parthian Empire.
-The famous Kushan king Kanishka promoted Buddhism and during this time Buddhism was exported from Central Asia to China.
+For another 400 years, until AD 410, the Kushan Empire was a major power in the region, along with the Roman Empire, the Parthian Empire, and Han China.
+Notable contact was made with local peoples when envoys of the Han dynasty journeyed to this area in the 2nd century BC.
+At the end of the Kushan period, the Empire became much smaller and had to defend itself against the powerful Sassanid Empire, which had replaced the Parthian Empire.
+The famous Kushan king Kanishka promoted Buddhism, and during this time Buddhism was exported from Central Asia to China.

 The Sassanids, Hephthalites, and Gokturks (224–710)

 Ambassador to the Tang dynasty, coming from Kumedh (胡密丹), Tajikistan.
 Wanghuitu (王会图) circa 650 CE.